DC 6024Organs of Special Sense38 CFR § 4.79

 The VA rates Loss of eyelashes, complete, unilateral or bilateral under Diagnostic Code (DC) 6024, governed by 38 CFR 38 CFR § 4.79.
 The diagnostic code establishes the specific rating tiers and severity criteria the VA examiner applies.

-Can Loss of eyelashes, complete, unilateral or bilateral qualify for TDIU (Total Disability Individual Unemployability)?
+Can Loss of eyelashes, complete, unilateral or bilateral qualify for TDIU?

-What evidence do I need to establish service connection for Loss of eyelashes, complete, unilateral or bilateral?
+What evidence supports a higher rating for Loss of eyelashes, complete, unilateral or bilateral?

-What is the C&P exam like for Loss of eyelashes, complete, unilateral or bilateral?
+What happens at the C&P exam for Loss of eyelashes, complete, unilateral or bilateral?

 Get a Personalized Rating Analysis